Academic Catalog

 When searches commence for new faculty members, it is the goal of the College to identify, recruit, and retain highly qualified, diverse, and talented faculty who embrace the mission of the College for position openings.
 The following “Guidelines for Conducting a Faculty Search” are designed to assist in the faculty hiring process.

 1. Ordinarily, a search for a faculty position will be conducted by the chair of the department seeking to fill the position.
-Searches for department chairs are chaired by a faculty member designated by the Provost.
+Searches for department chairs are chaired by a faculty member designated by the Dean of the Faculty.

 3. All advertising for positions is coordinated by the office of the Provost.
 The department chair, in consultation with the Provost, will prepare an advertisement and together they will determine where to place it and any other methods to be used to locate suitable candidates.